LynnMwendeKamau/LynnMwendeKamau/README.md

 📚 Open to collaboration and driven by a commitment to quality, I invite you to connect and explore opportunities for synergistic endeavors.
 Thank you for considering the prospect of collaboration.
 Looking forward to the possibility of working together!

-I just wanted to look cool coding behind my machine wearing a hood in a dark room!✨🔮
+I just wanted to look cool coding behind my backlit laptop wearing a hood in a dark room!✨🔮